NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 From an elevated Windows PowerShell prompt, run Set-ADAccountExpiration.

-        2.  []{#You_suspect .anchor}Some users are reporting that they
-            can’t log on to the domain.
+        2. Some users are reporting that they can’t log on to the domain.
 You suspect a Kerberos issue.
 What settings can you change to temporarily alleviate the problem?

             a.  ***Set the Default Domain Policy for Maximum Tolerance For Computer Clock Synchronization to 10.***